 T1 (less than 3 cm)

 Also considered T4 tumor if involving heart, esophagus, trachea, carina, mediastinum, great vessels, recurrent laryngeal nerve, spine or tumor nodules in the different ipsilateral lobe.
-Invasion of Diaphragm is now considered a T4 tumor as compared to a T3 tumor in the seventh edition of TNM classification.
+Invasion of Diaphragm is now considered a T4 tumor as compared to a T3 tumor in the seventh edition of TNM classification25.

 Thoracic Lymph Nodes

-Lung cancer staging also depends upon extension of cancer to the lymph nodes corresponding to the primary tumor as well as the opposite hemithorax.
+Lung cancer staging also depends upon the extension of cancer to the lymph nodes corresponding to the primary tumor as well as the opposite hemithorax.
 It is extremely important to rule out lymph node metastasis before attempting curative surgery.
 Lung resection in itself carries high morbidity and mortality, therefore, should not be attempted if a cure is not possible.

 Historically, thoracic lymph nodes were first classified in the 1960s by Naruke.
 This map was accepted by North America, Europe, and Japan.
 Later, in the 1980s and early 90s, further refinements were made in response to better imaging and invasive testing improvements.
 Hence, two lymph node maps gained popularity in North America.